metacoin/flo-python-sdk/README.md

 Some clients won't have funds or any way to get funds, but will still want to post things on the blockchain.
 There should be some process of acquiring a `funded key` from a web-facing server that allows authorized clients to post to the blockchain after authenticating with their `funded key`.

-### SSL for the connection between the local client and server
+### SSL connection between the local client and server

 The local client and server should have a secure tunnel to communicate with.